alghalia/Forecasting_Mercado_libre/README.md

 Step 2: Mine the search traffic data for seasonality

-## Search Trends average traffic by the day of week
+## Search Trends average traffic by the day of the week

 ![Screenshot](https://github.com/alghalia/challenge_11/blob/main/Images/Search%20Trends%20average%20traffic%20by%20the%20day%20of%20week%20.png)